Infusion Therapy Plus

-Option Care specialists confirm insurance benefits and respond to referral requests within 2 hours.* We start therapy for 9 out of 10 patients who are referred to us, and we can start a targeted therapy at a patient’s home within 24 hours, which helps avoid hospitalizations.
+Option Care specialists confirm insurance benefits and respond to referral requests within 2 hours.* We start anti-infective infusion therapy for 9 out of 10 patients who are referred to us, and we can start a targeted treatment at a patient’s home within 24 hours, which helps avoid hospitalizations.
 This high start rate is achieved by facilitating insurance verification, connecting patients to appropriate financial assistance resources, and reviewing coverage and care with patients.

 Individualized care plans

-Many infections can be safely treated at home, and we customize anti-infective treatment plans to the specific needs of each AI patient.
+Many infections can be safely treated at home, and we customize anti-infective infusion therapy treatment plans to the specific needs of each AI patient.
 Our pharmacists conduct a full case review and consult with prescribing physicians and healthcare providers as needed to ensure appropriate antibiotic choices or suggest treatment adjustments.
 We adapt the established protocols to meet your requirements while helping to achieve optimal treatment outcomes.

 Clinical monitoring and reporting